All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Students need to attain competence in German (two years of university-level language courses or the equivalent) before they can take certain required upper-division courses.
 It is recommended that students attain this level of competence early in the program.

 All German Studies students are strongly encouraged to make overseas study an integral part of their program.
-The UC Education Abroad Program (EAP) conducts formal programs of study in Berlin, Göttingen, and Bayreuth ranging from one-quarter, intensive beginning language programs to a full year of study at a German university.
+The UC Education Abroad Program (EAP) conducts formal programs of study in Berlin and Potsdam ranging from one-quarter, intensive beginning language programs to a full year of study at a German university.
 Students may petition to use up to five courses completed while studying abroad in their major, and three in their minor.

 At the beginning of his or her senior year, a student major in German Studies may elect to write a Senior Honor’s Thesis.
 To be eligible, the student must have a GPA of 3.5 in the German Studies major at the beginning of the senior year.